Articles in this section

 The Commercial license used for Camps and Clubs allows for a different level of usage than the Academic license.

-- Use of Minecraft Education Commercial licenses is governed by the Microsoft Online Services Agreement.
+- Use of Minecraft Education Commercial licenses is governed by the Microsoft Product Terms for Online Services.

 - Commercial organizations do not have resale rights for Minecraft Education licenses.
 Licenses are owned and must be managed by the commercial organization that purchased them; ownership is not transferrable to another entity.